Addison White Sox

 The Addison White Sox were a minor league baseball team based in Addison, New York.
 In 1904 and 1905, Addison based teams played as members of the Independent level Southern Tier League.

-In 1905, Addison partnered with Wellsville, New York, playing as the "Addison-Wellsville Tobacco Strippers".
+In 1905, Addison partnered with Wellsville, New York, playing the season as the "Addison-Wellsville Tobacco Strippers".

 History

 The 1904 Addison White Sox began minor league play, as Addison became charter members of the Southern Tier League.
 The league formed as Independent level minor league, with the Corning White Ponies, Coudersport, Elmira, Hornellsville Maple Cities, Penn Yan Grape Pickers and Wellsville Oil Drillers teams joining Addison as charter members.
 League standings in some references list Hornellsville as the first place team, but August 20 newspaper accounts show Addison in first place with a 22–11 record and Harnellsville in fifth place with a 12–22 record.
 The league was also referred to as the "Southern Tier Association."
 The 1904 Addison manager was Bill Heine.

 The 1905 Southern Tier League continued play as a four–team Independent league.
 The four teams included the Addison-Wellsville Tobacco Strippers, playing under returning manager Bill Hiene, as Addison partnered with neighboring Wellsville, New York.
 The Corning Glassblowers, Elmira and Hornellsville Blue Birds completed the league teams.
 The 1905 standings and statistics are unknown.

 The Southern Tier League permanently folded as a minor league after the 1905 season.
-A league with the same name later played as a semi–pro league.
+A league with the same name later played as a semi–professional league.

-Addison, New York has not hosted another minor league team.
+Addison, New York has not hosted another minor league nor collegiate summer baseball team.